Meep-Tech/ansi-cs/README.md

 # Meep.Tech.ANSI
 ANSI Text Styling and Formatting helpers, extensions, and constants for C#.
-Used to color and styleize strings for terminal and console output using ANSI text escapes.
+Used to color and stylize strings for terminal and console output using ANSI text escapes.

 ## Installation
 This package can be installed via NuGet using the following command: